Skip to Main Content

 Both trainings are paid, multi-day, in-person workshops that prioritize interactive activities and engagement with implementation science experts.
 These trainings:

-• Are facilitated by the BRIDGE Program's team of implementation science experts, including its Acting Directors, Drs.
-Frank & Martinez
+• Are facilitated by the BRIDGE Program's team of implementation science experts, including the BRIDGE leadership (Executive Director, Dr. Rani Elwy; Program Director, Dr. Hannah Frank; & Training Director, Dr. Ruben Martinez)

 • Include meals, light refreshments, and a Google Drive folder of resources

-• Allow you to get two 30-minute 1:1 virtual booster sessions with one of our BRIDGE experts for up to one year after attendance (if you attend both, you can get 4 consultations)
+• Allow you to get two 30-minute 1:1 virtual booster sessions with one of our BRIDGE experts (if you attend both, you can get 4 consultations)

 Dissemination and Implementation (D&I) Science focuses on how evidence-based interventions can be effectively adopted and maintained in healthcare and communities.
 As medical professionals are increasingly required to meet performance benchmarks for evidence-based practices, and researchers must show public health impact, D&I Science can help empower clinicians and scientists to: